jain-abhinav02/chest-xray-disease-classification/README.md

 ---

 ### The model
 We have used a resnet v2 with depth 56 as the base model.
 A classifier with 14 units is placed on top of the base model.
 Sigmoid is used as the activation function for the output layer.
 The value output by sigmoid is interpreted as the probability of the occurence of that disease.
+We would encourage you to experiment with other pre-trained networks as base models.
+One might also use weights of models pre-trained on image net dataset.

+The dataset is split randomly such that 80% is used for training, 5% for validation and 15% for testing.The neural network was trained for a total of 30 epochs.
+However, analysis of results on the validation set shows that model generalizes better at the end of 20th epoch.
+Hence, the weights at the end of 20th epoch is used for testing.

 ---